Empowering children and families to learn, connect, and succeed.

 EOA Children’s House was founded in 1978 as an organization providing services and care to children under the age of five that have been abused, neglected, or have faced adverse childhood experiences.
 Seeing that the need was larger than could be served in the “little blue house” in Fayetteville, the Pat Walker Center for Children opened in 2011.
 This doubled the number of children receiving services to 42 children.
-In 2014, EOA Children’s House expanded to its full capacity in the Pat Walker Center for Children, now serving 88 children.
+In 2014, EOA Children’s House expanded to its full capacity in the Pat Walker Center for Children, now serving over 80 children.

 EOA Children’s House is one of the nation’s largest long-term center for early childhood abuse prevention and treatment and the only center of this kind in Arkansas.
 It is located in north Springdale to centrally serve both Benton County and Washington County.

 Provide services to children ages 6 weeks to 5 years old that have been abused, neglected, or have faced adverse childhood experiences.
 We are not a shelter, children come to our center after they have been placed in foster care, with another relative, or back with their parent(s).

 After enrollment, each child receives:

 – Customized Treatment Plan

 – Preschool Education

 If needed or required, the parent/caregiver has access to:

 – Family Counseling